Connie Mack: Managerial career

+On November 8 1900, Mack became manager of the new American League's then unnamed Philadelphia ballclub, which eventually became known as the Athletics.
+Shortly after, he would be named treasurer and part owner of that said franchise.

-In 1901 Mack became manager, treasurer and part owner of the new American League's Philadelphia Athletics.
-He managed the Athletics through the 1950 season, compiling a record of 3,582–3,814 (.484) when he retired at 87.
+Mack managed the Athletics through the 1950 season, compiling a record of 3,582–3,814 (.484) when he retired at 87.
 Mack won nine pennants and appeared in eight World Series, winning five.

 Mack's 50-year tenure as Athletics manager is the most ever for a coach or manager with the same team in North American professional sports, and has never been seriously threatened.
-A few college coaches had longer tenures: John Gagliardi was a head football coach from 1949 to 2012, ending with 60 seasons at Saint John's of Minnesota; Eddie Robinson was head football coach at Grambling State for 57 seasons, from 1941 (when it was known as the Louisiana Negro Normal and Industrial Institute) to 1997; and the 2020–21 season would have been the 54th for Herb Magee as head men's basketball coach of the institution now known as Jefferson (1967–present) had the school not canceled that season due to COVID-19 concerns.
+A few college coaches had longer tenures: John Gagliardi was a head football coach from 1949 to 2012, ending with 60 seasons at Saint John's of Minnesota; Eddie Robinson was head football coach at Grambling State for 57 seasons, from 1941 (when it was known as the Louisiana Negro Normal and Industrial Institute) to 1997; Herb Magee served as head men's basketball coach of the institution now known as Jefferson for 54 years from 1967 to 2022 (the school canceled the 2020-21 season due to COVID-19 concerns.
 Joe Paterno, with 62 seasons as a college football coach for the Penn State Nittany Lions also surpassed Mack, although Paterno was head coach in only 46 of those years.
 College football pioneer Amos Alonzo Stagg also surpassed Mack in overall tenure, though not in tenure for a single employer; he was a head coach for 55 seasons in all (1892–1946), with the first 41 at Chicago (1892–1932).